medwatt/Notes/Linux/README.md

 - Download `miniconda` from [here](https://docs.conda.io/en/latest/miniconda.html#linux-installers).
 - Make it executable and install.
-- To prevent `miniconda` from initializing automatically when I a terminal is started, remove the code that is used to start `miniconda` and put it in a separate file, which can be sourced with an `alias`.
+- To prevent `miniconda` from initializing automatically when a terminal is started, remove the code that is used to start `miniconda` and put it in a separate file, which can be sourced with an `alias`.
     - Save the script below in a file (change `<user>` to yours).
     - Create an alias to the file in your `bashrc`: `alias mini="path_to_miniconda_setup.sh`"

     ```bash
     # >>> conda initialize >>>